vlora87/Capstone-Project-Final-Assignment-week-4-5-/README.md

   -> Performing a clustering to visualize the groups of the highest rated places in the city.

-Based on all the analysis that we will make, the toursits can have a wide view of what cities have the most to offer to them.
+Based on all the analysis that we will make, the toursits can have a wide view of which city has the most to offer to them.
 In addition to this, an enterpreneur can have a precise vision about what are the places and activities that attract more in a specific city in albania.
 With this  kind of information we can guess what activites (business oppurtunities) are missing in a city.